The John and Elaine Cataldo Orientation, Mobility and Wellness Trail

 Orientation & Mobility training can be one of the most liberating experiences in the life of a person with vision loss.
 This training helps people who are blind or visually impaired develop travel concepts and an understanding of their physical environment, and empowers them to navigate their surroundings and move around their world with confidence.
 The first Community Mobility Program was established at the Carroll Center for the Blind in 1952 to teach white cane skills to children, teens, adults, and seniors, and the Carroll Center remains a leader in Orientation & Mobility training today.

-To enhance the Carroll Center’s Orientation and Mobility training program and address clients’ physical and mental well-being that support their adjustment to blindness, we are building an Orientation, Mobility and Wellness Trail on our campus in Newton, MA.
-This trail will serve as a tool for teaching white cane, guide dog and navigational techniques, and provide areas that address clients’ wellness, both physically and mentally.
+To enhance the Carroll Center’s Orientation and Mobility training program and address clients’ emotional well-being that supports their adjustment to blindness, we are building an Orientation, Mobility and Wellness Trail on our campus in Newton, MA.
+This trail will serve as a tool for teaching white cane, guide dog and navigational techniques, and provide an area that addresses clients’ emotional health.
 More about this multifaceted trail can be found below.

 Pathway

-A new pathway that clients can access from the main entrance off Centre Street to the entrance of our main building and largest dorm will protect individuals from driveway traffic, ultimately enhancing the safety and wellness of those we serve.
-It will also include various grades, turns, and surfaces that will make it an ideal training tool for our Orientation & Mobility instructors.
+A new pathway that clients can access from the main entrance off Centre Street to the entrances of the Lulie Gund Center for Vision Rehabilitation and St. Paul dormitory protects individuals from driveway traffic, ultimately enhancing the safety and wellness of those we serve.
+It also includes various grades, turns, and surfaces that make it an ideal training tool for our Orientation & Mobility instructors.

 Accessible footbridges